Zellement/shantymen-2019/src/pages/oddfellows-hall.md

 This is the home of the Sheringham Shantymen.
 We practice here every Thursday evening  from 8.15 pm to 9.30 pm and the public are welcome to attend.

 The Hall is a stunning place to hold meetings and functions venue in the heart of Sheringham.
-Winner of three architectural awards, this 140 year old, brick and flint former lifeboat house was sympathetically rebuilt and restored in 2007 and is currently managed by The Sheringham Shantymen on a totally voluntary basis, on behalf of the community.
+Winner of three architectural awards, this 140 year old, brick and flint former lifeboat house was sympathetically rebuilt and restored in 2007.
+Although it is no longer managed by The Sheringham Shantymen it is still available for hire.

 The name, Oddfellows Hall, reflects a long and continuing relationship between the town of Sheringham and the Manchester Unity Independent Order of Oddfellows, a charitable institution that has provided financial support to the Sheringham RNLI Lifeboat Station for over a Century.

 > The new Oddfellows Hall features an impressive timber framed glass and steel entrance in the shape of the prow of a lifeboat.
 The Hall, all parts of which are accessible for wheelchair users, is available for hire to any person, organisation or company and offers the following features: